-Everyone knows the obvious things to bring for their vacation to Hawaii; a bathing suit, walking shoes, sunglasses, maybe an over sized beach bag, a camera.
-But what about those little accessories you wouldn’t think to bring?
+Everyone knows the obvious things to bring for their vacation to Hawaii.
+Things to wear like a bathing suit, walking shoes, sunglasses, maybe an oversized beach bag, a camera.
+But what about those little Accessories for your Hawaii Vacation you wouldn’t think to bring?
 Like those small items that go unnoticed, but might really help to maximize your vacation.
 Or maybe there are new gadgets out there you didn’t even know existed.
 Things to make your Hawaii getaway more enjoyable and… well niftier.
 We have compiled a list of things you may or may not have heard of to help you during your holiday in Hawaii.

-Little accessories that are a must for your trip to Hawaii
+Little Accessories for your Hawaii Vacation that are a must for your trip to Hawaii

 Wet bags.
 These small plastic bags are ideal for beach and pool days, as they allow you to change out of your wet bathing suit and keep it with you without getting everything else wet.
 Often times you’ll enjoy a beach day, but then spend the remainder of the day on the road exploring, with no place to keep your wet suit.
 (And who likes to drive around all day wearing it?!)
 Wet bags allow you to hold onto the suit and keep the rest of your personal items dry.